 Auburn University’s nursing school is one of the best nursing schools in Alabama.
 This school has multiple outcome goals, and it meets those goals thanks to talented faculty members and advanced technology.
 Nursing students get plenty of hands-on experience.
 In addition to medical nursing skills, students also learn other important skills such as communication and collaboration.
 Auburn is working toward better healthcare for the state of Alabama.

-Auburn University is well-known, both across the state of Alabama and throughout the US as whole.
+Auburn University is well-known, both across the state of Alabama and throughout the US as a whole.
 It has a well-respected nursing program, so a nursing degree from Auburn carries weight during nursing interviews and job searches.
 Auburn is a land grant institution with a long history of academic excellence.
 It may have a reputation for fierce athletic rivalries, but it also delivers in terms of teaching and research.
 Every day, Auburn University works toward its vision: “to lead and shape the future of higher education.”
-Niche.com called Auburn University the #1 university for best value in Alabama.
+Niche.com called Auburn University the #1 university for the best value in Alabama.

 Programs: BSN, MSN, DNP

-2. University of Alabama at Birmingham
+2. the University of Alabama at Birmingham

-UAB is a highly ranked school with plenty to offer for its students.
+UAB is a highly ranked school with plenty to offer to its students.
 It’s a school of challenges, opportunities, and changes to grow and move forward.
 UAB has its eye on the future.
 The school itself is dedicated to progress, and everyone from its students to the state of Alabama benefits as a result.
 Valuing diversity, respect, and collaboration, UAB fosters individual career growth as well as community inclusion.
 UAB is ranked first in MSN Nursing Administration.

 Programs: BSN, MSN, DNP